qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Merge attributes of selected features .....................................

-The |mActionMergeFeatAttributes| :sup:`Merge Attributes of Selected Features` tool allows you to :index:`merge attributes of features` with common boundaries and attributes without merging their boundaries.
+The |mergeFeatAttributes| :sup:`Merge Attributes of Selected Features` tool allows you to :index:`merge attributes of features` with common boundaries and attributes without merging their boundaries.
 First, select several features at once.
-Then press the |mActionMergeFeatAttributes| :sup:`Merge Attributes of Selected Features` button.
+Then press the |mergeFeatAttributes| :sup:`Merge Attributes of Selected Features` button.
 Now QGIS asks you which attributes are to be applied to all selected objects.
 As a result, all selected objects have the same attribute entries.